leogaggl/betterforboothby/content/blog/3-health-lobby.md

 banner = "img/blog/opengridscheduler-20636426155.jpg"
 authors = ["Leo Gaggl"]
 series = ["Who Really Decides?"] description = "Is our healthcare system working for us?
-A look at how the for-profit health lobby influences policy in Canberra and what it means for healthcare in Boothby."
+A look at how the for-profit health lobby influences policy in Canberra and what it means for healthcare in the Electorate of Boothby."
 +++

 **Series: Who Really Decides? – Taking Back Our Community’s Voice**